 - 7.1 As Members will be aware this application forms part of a package of applications which were submitted to the Council, relating to the relocation and expansion of the Herts and Essex School and the Bishop's Stortford High School on land to the south of Whittington Way (ref.
 3/10/1012/OP), and the redevelopment of the existing school sites (refs.
-3/10/1013/OP, 3/10/1014/OP and 3/10/1015/OP) together with an application at the Hadham road site (Ref: 3/10/1009/OP) and an application at Jobbers Wood (3/10/1044/OP). - 7.2 The determining issues in respect of this application relate to a) the principle of residential development and the loss of sports and recreation facilities on the site b) the impact of the new residential development on local infrastructure, c) its relationship with adjoining development and d) access/highway safety issues.
+3/10/1013/OP, 3/10/1014/OP and 3/10/1015/OP) together with an application at the Hadham road site (Ref: 3/10/1009/OP) and an application at Jobbers Wood (3/10/1044/OP). - 7.2 The determining issues in respect of this application relate to a) the principle of residential development on the site and the loss of existing sports and community facilities, b) the impact of the new residential development on local infrastructure, c) its relationship with adjoining development and d) access/highway safety issues.

-a) Principle of residential development and loss of sports/recreation facilities
+a) Principle of residential development and loss of community and sports facilities